Protect your Android against malware and other online threats with Avast One

-Phone number spoofing to disguise caller IDs is a growing phenomenon, and the problem isn’t limited to the receiving end of spoofed calls.
-Learn how to identify the warning signs that your number’s been hijacked by scammers, how to block spoofed calls, and how to protect your mobile device with a comprehensive mobile security app.
+Phone number spoofing to disguise caller IDs is a growing phenomenon, and the problem isn’t limited to the receiving end of spoofed calls, because your number can be stolen and used by scammers to initiate spoofing attacks.
+Learn how to identify the warning signs that your number’s been hijacked by scammers and how to block spoofed calls.
+Then, get a mobile security and privacy app to protect your phone from malware and other online scams and threats.

 This article contains:

 By masquerading behind a spoofed local or well-known number, the caller attempts to impersonate a trusted contact or authority.
 Typical phone spoofing goals include acquiring sensitive personal information or scamming the victim out of money.

 Stopping spoofed calls — and the risk and annoyance that comes with them — relies on preventing spoofing services from using your number, as well as blocking and reporting scam calls you receive.